 Research: The Future of Ultrasound

-The Endowment for Education and Research (EER) seeks to fund pioneering researchers, educators, and practitioners who are developing exciting technologies and applications for the future of ultrasound.
-EER grant recipients have investigated the use of ultrasound to prevent strokes, to improve women's health care, to diagnose macular degeneration, to decrease medical cost, and to aid in cancer treatment.
+The AIUM Future Fund (AFF) seeks to fund pioneering researchers, educators, and practitioners who are developing exciting technologies and applications for the future of ultrasound.
+AFF grant recipients have investigated the use of ultrasound to prevent strokes, to improve women's health care, to diagnose macular degeneration, to decrease medical cost, and to aid in cancer treatment.
 The diversity of ultrasound applications itself has exciting possibilities and calls for continued research to further the use of ultrasound with the hope of improving healthcare and the quality of individual lives.

-In the 1990's when federal funding for ultrasound research began to wane, Peter Arger, MD envisioned the establishment of the EER fund.
+In the 1990's when federal funding for ultrasound research began to wane, Peter Arger, MD envisioned the establishment of the AFF.
 During his term as president of the AIUM, Dr Arger took his passion and belief in medical ultrasound to industry leaders, collecting their support and resources to stimulate the awareness and advancement of medical ultrasound.
-As a result of his work others in the association, the EER fund was established in 1996.
-AIUM members began to lend their support with annual donations, and in 2001, the EER began awarding an average of four $10,000 seed grants per year in the categories of Clinical Research, Basic Science, and Education.
+As a result of his work and others in the association, the AFF was established in 1996.
+AIUM members began to lend their support with annual donations, and in 2001, the AFF began awarding an average of four $10,000 seed grants per year in the categories of Clinical Research, Basic Science, and Education.

-We are confident the EER Fund will soon grow to the point where we will be able to fund research solely from the principle.
-Donations to the EER are fully tax-deductible to the extent of the law.
+We are confident the AFF will soon grow to the point where we will be able to fund research solely from the principle.
+Donations to the AFF are fully tax-deductible to the extent of the law.

-Upholders of the EER are committed to supporting AIUM's mission to promote ultrasound research.
-Their gifts fund EER grants and other initiatives.
+Upholders of the AFF are committed to supporting AIUM's mission to promote ultrasound research.
+Their gifts fund AFF grants and other initiatives.
 Generally, these gifts are unrestricted so they can be used to fund both grants and, yet to be determined, future projects.
 If you would like to give a restricted gift, please contact the AIUM to specify your wishes.

-There are several ways you can employ planned giving to donate to the EER while effectively stretching your charitable contributions, saving taxes, and leaving more to your family and other beneficiaries.
+There are several ways you can employ planned giving to donate to the AFF while effectively stretching your charitable contributions, saving taxes, and leaving more to your family and other beneficiaries.